 Advances in compressor, combustor and turbine knowledge in the 1960s led to the decision to propose a more compact core engine with a single-stage turbine and only two bearing areas versus three, resulting in the GE F101 engine, selected for the U.S. Air Force's B-1 bomber.

 In the early 1970s, the Army turned to GE for an improved turboshaft engine to power its new generation of helicopters.
 The result was the legendary T700.
 Capitalizing on the lessons of the Vietnam War, the T700 provided the Army exceptionally reliable power built using a revolutionary modular architecture.
 The modular T700 was designed for field maintainability to drive down costs and improve Army helicopter readiness rates.
-Over the ensuing decades, multiple advanced technology upgrades were introduced for the T700 and the T700-derived CT7 engine family was introduced for the commercial market.
-More than 20,000 T700s have been built logging more than 100 million flight hours.
-Since its introduction 35 years ago, the T700 and CT7 commercial variants are still being selected to power today’s most advanced helicopters.
+Over the ensuing decades, multiple advanced technology upgrades were introduced for the T700.
+Also, the T700-derived, CT7 turboshaft and turboprop engine family was introduced for the commercial market.
+More than 25,000 T700/CT7 engines have been delivered.
+Since their introduction more than 40 years ago, the T700 and CT7 variants continue to establish new applications as one of the among popular turboshaft and turboprop engine families in aviation history.

 The role of GE military engines continued to grow during the defense buildup of the 1980s.
 In 1984, the USAF selected GE's highly reliable F110 engine, based on the F101 design, for the F-16C/D fighter aircraft, initiating "The Great Engine War"- an intense, competition between GE and rival Pratt & Whitney.
 The F110 now powers the majority of USAF F-16C/Ds.
 The F110 also powers F-16s worldwide, having been selected by Israel, Greece, Turkey, Egypt, Bahrain, United Arab Emirates, Chile and Oman.
 In addition, the F110 powers Japan's single-engine F-2 fighter and the export versions of the F-15 Eagle operated by Korea, Saudi Arabia and Singapore.
 From the late 1980s through 2006, the US Navy operated an upgraded version of the F-14 Tomcat with the F110 engine.
 A derivative of the F110, the F118, powers the U.S. Air Force B-2 stealth bomber and U-2S high altitude reconnaissance aircraft.